 • The Unabomber’s handwriting

-My fees are negotiable depending on the location of the event, size of the audience, etc. Please call me (503-227-3411) to discuss your budget and to make arrangements.
+My speaking fees are negotiable depending on the location of the event, size of the audience, etc. Please call me (503-227-3411) to make arrangements.

 Although the topic of crime is very serious, these presentations are intended to be entertaining and an informative introduction to what many find to be the fascinating profession of forensic document examination.